Key concepts for profiling and identity management in BlueConic

 Progressive profiling is the process of building on the same persistent profile, session after session, making your customer information progressively richer over time.
 When a website visitor visits channels in your domains, a profile is created for them that includes information about their activity.
-This allows you to, over time, learn more about each visitor's interests and behavior, enabling richer targeting with relevant dialogues that fit their needs.
+This allows you to, over time, gather more data about each visitor's interests and behavior, enabling richer targeting with relevant dialogues that fit their needs.
+Learn more progressive profiling in BlueConic.

 In BlueConic, a segment is a dynamic grouping of customers or visitors characterized by a defined set of attributes, interests, behaviors, preferences, or demographic, psychographic, or technographic properties.
 Known and anonymous users can be segmented with a single filter or a complex set of filters so you can engage with users at the right moment with a meaningful and relevant dialogue.
 Customers and users can belong to multiple segments.
 For example, a single user might be included in the segments "under 35 years old," "interested in football," "referred by social media," and "read December newsletter."
 Learn more about customer segmentation in BlueConic

 In BlueConic, timeline events are time-based actions that occur for a profile.
 Examples of events include ordering a product, clicking a page, or opening an email.
 A BlueConic Timeline stores events to capture information about timing and sequence of events for a BlueConic profile.
 A Timeline belongs to a profile and includes the set of all events belonging together for that profile.
 Learn more about storing event and order data in BlueConic Timeline events.

 The term unified profile refers to a single source of truth where all data about an individual customer can be found in a centralized place (also known as data unification).
 Using BlueConic connections, you can import and export profile data to synchronize customer data across your entire marketing technology ecosystem, building more unified profiles and targeting audiences based on smarter segmentation.